Government Shutdown and Impact to Military, VeteransUpdated: October 2, 2023

-Consular operations, including visa and passport services, domestically and abroad will remain open as long as there are sufficient fees to support operations.
-The embassies and consulates overseas will also continue to provide routine and emergency U.S. citizen services.
-If a domestic passport agency is located in a U.S. government building affected by a lapse in appropriations, the facility may become unsupported and therefore unavailable to the public.
+Consular operations, including visa and passport services, domestically and abroad, will remain open as long as sufficient fees support operations.
+The embassies and consulates overseas will continue providing routine and emergency U.S. citizen services.
+If a domestic passport agency is located in a U.S. government building affected by a lapse in appropriations, the facility may become unsupported and, therefore, unavailable to the public.
 We refer you to GSA for questions about domestic facilities.
 Up-to-date information on passport operations may be found at Travel.State.Gov.

 Tips for Making it Through a Government Shutdown

 - Apply for a no-interest loan or payroll advance from your bank.
 Many banks, especially military-affiliated banks offer this during a shutdown.